manuGil/online-core/docs/source/data-modeling.rst

 Autocorrelation
 ^^^^^^^^^^^^^^^
-There is one more concept that requires an introduction at this point, and that is `Spatial autocorrelation`_.
+There is one more concept that requires an introduction at this point, and that is |ltb| `Spatial autocorrelation`_.
 Spatial autocorrelation is based on Tobler’s first law of geography.

 Task
     Define in your own words what spatial autocorrelation is.